Walmart is huge. With over 11,000 stores in 27 countries and over 2,000,000 employees, it claims to be the largest retail network in the world.

 Besides the Academy courses, Walmart also offers in-store training for its employees.
 By providing different learning opportunities, the company ensures that its entire staff is properly trained, tested and certified for their positions.

 In their training programs, Walmart uses advanced technology quite extensively.
-Among other innovations, Walmart is very keen on applying virtual reality to their training.
+Among other innovations, Walmart is very keen on applying virtual reality (VR) to their training.

 According to Andy Trainor, senior director of Walmart Academies, “It truly becomes an experience.
 Employees actually feel like they experience it.”